MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

 Mono-threaded Phase
 ~~~~~~~~~~~~~~~~~~~

-During the initialization phase, there is only one Java thread running:
+During the initialization phase, there is only one thread running:
 the main thread which will eventually execute the ``main(String[])``
 method once the system enters the mission phase.